Kakamotobi/Learned/Testing/Basics-of-Unit-Testing.md

 - All testing frameworks/libraries are essentially the same.
 - We don't even have to use a testing library.

+## Some Concepts
+### Mocking
+- Mocking is used when the unit that is being tested has external dependencies such as fetching data from an API.
+	- When testing the unit, the result of the external dependency is not what we are testing for.
+Therefore, we can simply
+### Interface
+- When testing, we need to consider as much cases that arise from interfaces including functions, parameters, etc.

 ## How to Test
-- We will run one testing command that will start up a sub program that is going to make sure that all of our code works as expected.
+- Run one testing command that will start up a sub program that is going to make sure that all of our code works as expected.
 - No need to know the internal implementation of the code to test.
 We can test it by knowing what goes into it and what should come out.
 ### Notes
 - Test each test case independently.